juanramirezc2/adictovirtual.github.io/_posts/2015-05-31-falling-in-love-with-bem.md

 Architectural problems, on the other hand, can cripple development.
 I can remember distinct cases, at each of the companies I’ve worked for, where we postponed developing a new feature because we were too afraid to make any changes to the CSS.

-CSS is global, and every rule you write has the potential to affect entirely unrelated parts of the site.[1]
+CSS is global, and every rule you write has the potential to affect entirely unrelated parts of the site.
 It’s this unpredictability that makes writing good CSS so hard.

 If I had to choose between hiring an amazing designer who could replicate even the most complicated visual challenges easily in code and someone who understood the nuances of predictable and maintainable CSS, I’d choose the latter in a heartbeat.